anatarist/spacehaven-mods/README.md

 - A smoke generator that burns Carbon and produces large amounts of smoke.
 - A hazard gas generator that burns Hyperium.
 Use it to test your emergency preparedness, or maybe repel boarders?

-NOTE: This mod is a drop-in replacement for the "Exterior Air Vent" example mod included with the mod loader.
+Note: This mod is a drop-in replacement for the "Exterior Air Vent" example mod included with the mod loader.

 #### [Download extreme-ventilation-0.0.1.zip](https://github.com/anatarist/spacehaven-mods/releases/download/v0.0.1/extreme-ventilation-0.0.1.zip)